aguavelvet/buddhashand/README.md

 # buddhashand

 Buddha's hand is a simple streaming ETL tool that provides a rich set of functionalities with the ability to easily extend its' features.
+This tool was originally written in Java.
+I have decided to reimplement using Python, as python is faster to implement than Java.
+In the near future, minimally, I will include Java Interfaces.

 The general useability can be described as follows.

 ## Sub-components
 Buddha's hand is decomposed into three sections: